-We have issued a separate report to you, dated May 8, 2020 on the Authority's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters, which was based upon the audit performed in accordance with Government Auditing Standards.
-We have also issued a separate report to you, also dated May 8, 2020 involving the Authority's compliance with requirements applicable to each major program and on internal control over compliance in accordance with OMB Uniform Guidance.
+We have issued a separate report to you, dated March 31, 2021 on the Authority's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters, which was based upon the audit performed in accordance with Government Auditing Standards.
+We have also issued a separate report to you, also dated March 31, 2021 involving the Authority's compliance with requirements applicable to each major program and on internal control over compliance in accordance with OMB Uniform Guidance.

-We have communicated to management, in separate letters also dated May 8, 2020 certain matters related to the Authority's internal control over financial reporting that we identified during our audit, including matters associated with the Authority's information technology environment.
+We have communicated to management, in separate letters also dated March 31, 2021, certain matters related to the Authority's internal control over financial reporting that we identified during our audit.

-PORT OF GUAM ATURIDAT I PUETTON GUAHAN Jose D. Leon Guerrero Commercial Port 1026 Cabras Highway, Suite 201, Piti, Guam 96925 Telephone: 671-477-5931/35 Facsimile: 671-477-2689/4445 Website: www.portguam.com
+PORT OF GUAM

+ATURIDAT I PUETTON GUAHAN

+Jose D. Leon Guerrero Commercial Port 1026 Cabras Highway, Suite 201, Piti, Guam 96925 Telephone: 671-477-5931/35 Facsimile: 671-477-2689/4445 Website: www.portguam.com